wing5wong/artisan-whs-static/source/_courses/MAI1.md

   - "91035"
   - "91036"
   - "91038"
+  - "91029"
 course_fees: null
 ---
 To provide a balanced Mathematics programme to students for whom a formal academic programme is not suited.
 This course is completely internally assessed.
-Topics covered; Number, Statistics, Probability, Measurement, Geometry, Constructions and Drawings.
+Topics covered; Number, Statistics, Probability, Measurement, Practical applications of algebra, Constructions and Drawings.